Noncommutative mirror symmetry for punctured surfaces: Embedded quivers and Dimers

-A \emph{dimer model}\cite{HanKen,FranHan,HanHer} is a quiver that splits a surface for wich every boundary cycle is either real or the inverse of a real cycle.
+A \emph{dimer model} \cite{HanKen,FranHan,HanHer} is a quiver that splits a \emph{compact orientable surface} and for which every boundary cycle \emph{has length at least 3} and \emph{is either real or the inverse of a real cycle}.
 The real cycles that are boundary cycles are called the positive cycles and are grouped in the set $Q_2^+:= \hat Q_2^+ \cap \C Q$.
 Negative cycles are those for which the inverse is a boundary cycle and we set $Q_2^-:=(\hat Q_2^+)^{-1} \cap \C Q$.
 Note that the orientability of the surface implies that every arrow will be contained in one positive cycle and one negative.

 \begin{example} We give 4 examples of embedded quivers that split a surface.
-The first 3 are embedded in a torus, the last in a double torus.
+The first 3 are embedded in a torus, the last in a genus 2 surface.
 Arrows and vertices with the same label are identified.